benhj/knoxcrypt/README.md

 debug mode will mount the image in single-threaded mode.
 Multi-threaded mode is not currently supported.

-If the image was initialized with a coffee partition, then the image can be mounted with the coffee parameter, i.e.:
+If the image was initialized with a coffee sub-volume, then the image can be mounted with the coffee parameter, which will alternatively mount the image's coffee (rather than default) sub-volume i.e.:

 `./teasafe image.tea testMount --coffee true`